zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 ## Step 5:  Connect to Oracle BI Publisher Server for OVR

-The Oracle BI Publisher Server for OVR is a reporting tool.
+The Oracle BI Publisher Server for One View Reporting (OVR) is a reporting tool.

 1. To access the Oracle BI Publisher Server, open a supported browser from any workstation connected to the internet.